pannotia/pannotia/README.md

 Installation, Building and Running
 ==================================

-1. check out the repository: git clone https://github.com/pannotia/pannotia.git
+1. Check out the Pannotia repository: git clone https://github.com/pannotia/pannotia.git
-2. update the make.config file in the common folder to include the correct paths
+2. Update the make.config file in the common folder to include the correct paths
-3. use the makefiles compile and build programs
+3. Use the makefiles compile and build programs
-4. run the programs using the sample commands in the makefiles (e.g., make <run_input>)
+4. Run the programs using the sample commands in the makefiles (e.g., make <run_input>)

 Notices
 =======